Akshanshu-kumar/portfolio-akshanshu/README.md

 4. Add your resume:
    - Place your resume PDF in the `assets/` directory
-   - Name it `Uday-Resume.pdf` or update the link in index.html
+   - Name it `Akshanshu-Resume.pdf` or update the link in index.html

 5. Open `index.html` in a web browser to view the website.